Neural Style Transfer: A Review: A Taxonomy of Neural Style Transfer Algorithms

-\paragraph{2) Non-parametric PSPM with MRFs.} Another work by Li and Wand \cite{li2016precomputed} is inspired by the MRF-based NST \cite{li2016combining} algorithm in Section~\ref{sect:MRF}.
+\textbf{2) Non-parametric PSPM with MRFs.} Another work by Li and Wand \cite{li2016precomputed} is inspired by the MRF-based NST \cite{li2016combining} algorithm in Section~\ref{sect:MRF}.
 They address the efficiency issue by training a Markovian feed-forward network using adversarial training.
 Similar to \cite{li2016combining}, their algorithm is a \emph{Patch-based Non-parametric Method with MRFs}.
 Their method is shown to outperform the algorithms of Johnson \etal and Ulyanov \etal in the preservation of coherent textures in complex images, thanks to their patch-based design.
+However, their algorithm has a less satisfying performance with non-texture styles (\eg, face images), since their algorithm lacks a consideration in semantics.
+Other weaknesses of their algorithm include a lack of consideration in depth information and variations of brush strokes, which are important visual factors.